2bam/fotodumper/READMORE.md

 * `Ex` means error and `x` is the retry number.
 * `M(x/y)` means a mismatch for "next photo" was found (continue from both of these numbers using `-f` if it fails here)

+# Changelog

+### v2.2
+Endless loop/mismatched id to real-id detections (badly indexed fotolog links throw you to the first page)

+### v2.1
+Now it changes so it crawls backwards instead of forward, more user friendly in that matter.
+_(If you already started using v2.0, you should use "--forget --adapt" options to work with already downloaded files)_

-# Migrating from v2
+# Migrating from v2.0
-If you already started downloading with v2, you should call `--adapt` to discard first and last photos downloaded and make skipping work again
+If you already started downloading with v2.0, you should call `--adapt --forget` to discard first and last photos downloaded and make skipping work again

 # Starting from an specific photo